xandervermeulen/mimicking-spiders-vision/README.md

   - The unity project also stores the position of the redball in a file `positions_{date}.csv`
 ### Step 3: Track the ball in the recordings
 In the file [StoreDataOfAllRecordings.ipynb](DataProcessing%2FStoreDataOfAllRecordings.ipynb), at the top fill in the variables correctly and run the notebook.
-This will store the position of the red ball in the recordings with the name and output location you gave in the variables
+This will convert the recordings to the position of the ball on the screen with the name and output location you gave in the variables.
 - note: In the notebook [TrackBallFromVideo.ipynb](DataProcessing%2FTrackBallFromVideo.ipynb) you can watch how the ball is tracked in the video.
 ### Step 4: Optional: Use interpolation to fill in missing values
 If your data has some missing values, you can use the [TrajectoryPredictionInterpolation.ipynb](ball-prediction%2FTrajectoryPredictionInterpolation.ipynb) notebook to interpolate the missing values.